-Scanning electron microscopes (SEM) based Automated Mineralogy systems have become one of the key methods for characterizing mineralogy.
-In these systems, an electron beam is stepped across a polished sample surface to excite x-ray fluorescence (XRF), which is recorded as a function of the beam position.
-This results in a mineralogical map at micronsscale resolution as shown in the left-hand side of Figure 1.
+Scanning electron microscopes (SEM) based Automated Mineralogy systems2 have become a key method for characterizing mineralogy.
+In these systems, an electron beam is stepped across a polished sample surface, exciting x-ray fluorescence (XRF), which is recorded based on beam position.
+This process produces a mineralogical map at microns-scale resolution, as shown on the left-hand side of Figure 1.

 Figure 1: Mapped mineral sample.
 Left: SEM-EDS result showing sphalerite ((Zn, Fe)S) in orange.
 Right: AttoMap result showing Zn (red), Si (navy), Fe (green), and Ba (cyan).
 Note that AttoMap provides an abundance of textural information, showing Zn-rich regions (yellow from green and red overlap) within the region broadly identified as spheralite by SEM-EDS.
-Courtesy Dr. Dieter Rammlmair, BGR bremsstrahlung background inherent in electron excitation.
-Often, complementary downstream techniques such as laser ablation inductively coupled mass spectrometry (LA-ICP-MS) and nanoscale secondary ion mass spectrometry (nanoSIMS) are used in addition to SEM-EDS techniques to acquire information about trace minerals.
-There are some additional challenges to these techniques, including: interference artifacts, matrix dependency, and variability due to conditions (ablation and analytical count times) that can mask or mimic trace element distributions.
+Courtesy Dr. Dieter Rammlmair, BGR to the large bremsstrahlung background inherent in electron excitation.
+As a result, complementary techniques-such as laser ablation inductively coupled mass spectrometry (LA-ICP-MS) and nanoscale secondary ion mass spectrometry (nanoSIMS)-are often used alongside SEM-EDS to obtain trace mineral information.
+There are some additional challenges to these techniques, including: interference artifacts, matrix dependency, and variability due to conditions (ablation and analytical count times), which can mask or mimic trace element distributions3.

-The major limitation of these SEM-based techniques is their sensitivity for trace (e.g. <0.1%) elements due to the large
+However, SEM-based techniques have a major limitation: their sensitivity to trace elements (e.g. <0.1%) is restricted due